About the FICO Credit Score

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 How can you improve your credit score?
 Because the FICO score is entirely based on your lifelong credit history, it's very difficult to change it quickly.
 (Of course you can and should appeal incorrect items on your credit report.)

 Getting your credit score

-Before you can improve your score, you have to know your score and ensure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the company that invented the first FICO score, offers scores on its website: myFICO.com.
-For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
-Also available are helpful information and tools that can help you improve your credit score.
+To improve your score, you must get the reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that invented the first FICO score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Also available are information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.